joakimak/messenger/README.md

   5. Unser the environment variables lited in local.env

 # Usage
-  1. POST a message with
+  1. POST your first message with
      ```python
      curl -X 'POST' 'http://localhost/message/'
      -H 'accept: application/json'
      -H 'Content-Type: application/json'
      -d '{"username": "testuser", "content": "testcontent"}'

-  3. Open a browser and find the Swagger documentation for the API on http://localhost:80/docs
+  3. Open a browser and find the Swagger documentation for the full API on http://localhost:80/docs